Bookbinding

 - press the book and leave to dry

-- curved needle
+- a curved needle

-- a larger flat brush for gluing
+- a larger flat brush for gluing, about 2cm

 - thin ribbon in at least two colors—black and red/blue for bookmarks